 - You can use your traffic to drive buyers to your information, ecommerce, and FBA listings

-- You can build a loyal fan base that returns to your site because they want to see your content
+- Can build a loyal fan base that returns to your site because they want to see your content

-- You can be seen as an authority in your niche
+- Can be seen as an authority in your niche

 - It is free if you do it yourself.
 If you outsource content, there is a one-time cost.
 Content is not a recurring cost, but can have recurring benefits

-- You can diversify income with ads and affiliate offers
+- Can diversify income with ads and affiliate offers

 - Once you have your content up, it's pretty passive